rock-solid/wordpress-mobile-pack/readme.txt

 Stable tag: 2.2.6
 License: GPLv2 or later

-WordPress Mobile Pack is a mobile plugin that helps you transform your website's content into a progressive mobile web application.
+Mobile plugin that helps you package your content into a progressive web app or build a hybrid mobile app and submit it to App Stores.

 == Description ==